Lemaf/ishp/README.md

 # ishp

-A spatial indexed (qix quadtree) Shapefile reader
+A spatial indexed (qix file) Shapefile reader

-ishp uses qix quadtree, you can use [mapserver](http://mapserver.org/utilities/shptree.html) or [QGIS](http://www.qgis.org/) to create a qix file.
+ishp uses qix quadtree file, you can use [mapserver](http://mapserver.org/utilities/shptree.html) or [QGIS](http://www.qgis.org/) to create a qix file.

 ```js